winetodo/good-tape/README.md

 This project is a simple React application that fetches and displays the top 10 random stories from Hacker News using their official API.

+The primary code of focus resides inside src -> App.js

 ## Installation

 Before running this project, make sure you have Node.js and npm installed on your system.